zyb2ww/drm-tip/drm-intel.rst

 If the patch is already in Linus' tree, please follow `stable kernel rules
 <https://01.org/linuxgraphics/gfx-docs/drm/process/stable-kernel-rules.html>`_.

-Otherwise, send an email to intel-gfx@lists.freedesktop.org and drm-intel-fixes@lists.freedesktop.org containing the subject of the patch, the commit id, why you think it should be applied, and what branch you wish it to be applied to.
+Otherwise, send an email to intel-gfx@lists.freedesktop.org containing the subject of the patch, the commit id, why you think it should be applied, and what branch you wish it to be applied to.

-Replying to the original patch is also fine, but please do remember to add Cc: drm-intel-fixes@lists.freedesktop.org and the commit id.
+Replying to the original patch is also fine, but please mention the commit id.

-Alternatively, if the cherry-pick has conflicts, please send a patch to intel-gfx@lists.freedesktop.org and drm-intel-fixes@lists.freedesktop.org with subject prefix "drm-intel-fixes PATCH" or "drm-intel-next-fixes PATCH" depending on the branch.
+Alternatively, if the cherry-pick has conflicts, please send a patch to intel-gfx@lists.freedesktop.org with subject prefix "drm-intel-fixes PATCH" or "drm-intel-next-fixes PATCH" depending on the branch.
 Please add 'git cherry-pick -x' style annotation above your
 Signed-off-by: line in the commit message: